microsoft/AMBROSIA/CONTRIBUTING/AMBROSIA_client_network_protocol.md

  * Receive a `Checkpoint` message
  * Receive logged replay messages
-   > Note: MUST be processed by the old (pre-upgrade) code to prevent changing the generated sequence of messages that will be sent to the IC as a consequence of replay. <br/>Further, this requires that your service (application) is capable of dynamically switching (at runtime) from the old to the new version of its code.
+   > Note: Replayed messages MUST be processed by the old (pre-upgrade) code to prevent changing the generated sequence of messages that will be sent to the IC as a consequence of replay. <br/>Further, this requires that your service (application) is capable of dynamically switching (at runtime) from the old to the new version of its code.
  * Receive `UpgradeTakeCheckpoint` message